Dutasteride Side Effects

 Applies to dutasteride: oral capsule liquid filled

-Check with your doctor immediately if any of the following side effects occur while taking dutasteride:Rare
+You should check with your doctor immediately if any of these side effects occur when taking dutasteride:Rare

 - Chest pain or discomfort

 - extreme fatigue

 - swelling of the face, fingers, feet, or lower legs

 - weight gain

 - Blistering, flaking, or peeling of the skin

 - difficulty with swallowing